jundalisay/sp/content/en/research/whittaker/aether/chapter-12d.md

 ...

-If a plane condenser is charged to a given difference of potential, and is rotated in its own plane, the magnetic field produced is proportional to `ε` if (as in Rowland's experiment[49]) the coatings are rotated while the dielectric remains at rest, but is in the opposite direction, and is proportional to `(ε - 1)` if `(as in Röntgen's experiment)` the dielectric is rotated while the coatings remain at rest.
+If a plane condenser is charged to a given difference of potential, and is rotated in its own plane, the magnetic field produced is proportional to `ε` if (as in Rowland's experiment) the coatings are rotated while the dielectric remains at rest, but is in the opposite direction, and is proportional to `(ε - 1)` if `(as in Röntgen's experiment)` the dielectric is rotated while the coatings remain at rest.

 If the coatings and dielectric are rotated together, the magnetic action (being the sum of these) should be independent of ε—a conclusion which was verified later by Eichenwald.[50]